vpodolyan/react-bonds-mirage/README.md

-Bond inforamtion and historic data page implemented on React and MirageJS.
+Bond information and historic data page implemented on React and MirageJS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).